leo-mazz/freshair/README.md

 Machine, you will need to login with a user on Tardis.
 To request one, get in touch with the Tardis guys, they are sweet and meet weekly.
 For more info, check their [wiki](http://tardis.ed.ac.uk).

+After deploying changes with Capistrano, at the moment, you will need to restart apache on the Virtual Machine, with
+`sudo service apache2 restart`

 ## Extended documentation